Dr. Lem Taylor

 - Probiotic ingestion and the effects on gut health and amino acid and micronutrient absorption kinetics in humans.

-- Molecular responses (signal transduction) to acute resistance and aerobic exercise.
+- Molecular responses (signal transduction) to acute resistance exercise.

 - Evaluation of potential ergogenic aids and dietary supplements and their effects on exercise performance and body composition.